-How will the Lukla flight divert to Ramechhap Airport affect Everest Region expeditions?
+How will the Lukla flight divert to Manthali Airport affect Everest Region expeditions?

 This diversion will not significantly affect our Everest Region treks if we can do that.
 We will complete our trip in time.
 It will not add any extra days.
 However, we will lengthen our journey one day if we cannot.

-How Long will Lukla Flight divert to Ramechhap Airport stand?
+How Long will Lukla Flight divert to Manthali Airport stand?

 The trend of diverting Lukla flights to Ramechhap Airport has been happening since 2019.
 So the practice will continue for a while.
 In only one case, it will happen when Tribhuvan Airport, the busiest airport in the country, can manage the heavy traffic.
 It is not possible anytime soon.
 Hence, we must go by the rules and decisions the authorities make.
 And let’s hope that the responsible people do exercises to manage regular Lukla flights throughout the year from Kathmandu again.

 - Highly Professional Staff

 - Flexible and customization trip itinerary